-- Group Control Office, reporting hierarchically to the Board of Directors of the Parent Company, responsible for coordinating at Group level, for the areas under its remit, the control activities aimed at guaranteeing constant and independent assessment of the overall internal controls and risk management system, giving periodic information thereof to the Company Bodies, as well as ensuring the adoption of homogeneous methodological approaches and operating models by the Group Internal Audit and Anti-Money Laundering functions in respect of the requirements of independence and autonomy envisaged by local regulations; - Group Internal Audit, reporting hierarchically to the Chief Group Control Officer, responsible for defining a common methodology of execution of internal auditing activities, common instruments for carrying out controls, common reporting intended for the Bodies and Management of the different members of the Group and guaranteeing their adoption by the different local Internal Audit functions that report functionally to it;
+• Control Office Group, reporting hierarchically to the Parent Company's Board of Directors, responsible for coordinating at Group level, for the areas within its competence, the control activities aimed at guaranteeing a constant and independent assessment of the overall internal control and risk management system, reporting periodically to the Corporate Bodies, as well as ensuring the adoption of homogeneous methodological approaches and operating models by the Group's Internal Audit and Anti-Money Laundering departments in compliance with the requirements of independence and autonomy provided for by local regulations;

-- Group AML, reporting hierarchically to the Chief Group Control Officer, responsible for issuing Group guidelines and policies on prevention of the risk of money laundering, developing a common methodological approach to the management of those risks and common reporting to the Bodies and Management of the different members of the Group, supervising their adoption by the different Anti-Money Laundering functions established at local level and reporting functionally to it. - Compliance & Global DPO, reporting hierarchically to Group General Counsel, responsible for developing a uniform framework of compliance at Group level in order to guarantee conformity with the regulations in the perimeter (e.g. Market Abuse, Related Parties, Consob Regulations, Anti-Corruption, Privacy) by defining common guidelines and policies, regulatory monitoring and implementing interventions necessary to guarantee compliance with the applicable regulations as well as the introduction of specific intergroup information flows.• Group Administration & Internal Control for Financial Report, reporting hierarchically to the Group Finance Function, within which the Internal Control for Financial Report structure is responsible for supporting the Manager in Charge pursuant to Law no. 262/2005 in fulfilling his responsibilities with reference to the issuer and to the set of Group companies included in the consolidation.
+- Internal Audit Group, reporting hierarchically to the Chief Group Control Officer, responsible for defining a common methodology for the execution of internal audit activities, common tools for the performance of controls, common reporting to the Bodies and Management of the various components of the Group, and for ensuring their adoption by the various local Internal Audit departments that functionally report to it; - Group AML, reporting hierarchically to the Chief Group Control Officer, responsible for issuing Group guidelines and policies on prevention of the risk of money laundering, developing a common methodological approach to the management of those risks and common reporting to the Bodies and Management of the different members of the Group, supervising their adoption by the different Anti-Money Laundering functions established at local level and reporting functionally to it. - Compliance & Global DPO, reporting hierarchically to Group General Counsel, responsible for developing a uniform framework of compliance at Group level in order to guarantee conformity with the regulations in the perimeter (e.g. Market Abuse, Related Parties, Consob Regulations, Anti-Corruption, Privacy) by defining common guidelines and policies, regulatory monitoring and implementing interventions necessary to guarantee compliance with the applicable regulations as well as the introduction of specific intergroup information flows.

+In the area of data protection, the Global DPO defines the Group's organisational model and a common framework of DPO controls, and is mainly responsible for coordinating data protection activities, receiving information flows from local DPOs and, consequently, reporting to the doValue Board of Directors. - Group Administration & Internal Control for Financial Report, reporting hierarchically to the Group Finance Function, within which the Internal Control for Financial Report structure is responsible for supporting the Manager in Charge pursuant to Law no. 262/2005 in fulfilling his responsibilities with reference to the issuer and to the set of Group companies included in the consolidation.